BigCommerce vs Shopify 2023: Which Is Better for You?

 Free Themes

-However, Shopify’s free themes are less uniform to begin with, so you won’t have to tweak as much anyway.
-Either way, both platforms will set you up for success in a world where 38% of visitors will stop engaging with a website if they find the content or layout unattractive!
+Shopify’s free themes are less uniform to begin with anyway, so you won’t have to tweak much.
+Either way, it will set you up for success in a world where 57% of visitors will stop engaging with a website if they find the content or layout unattractive!

 Free themes are a great way for new businesses to cut costs while starting out.
 But most mid to large-sized online stores will quickly outgrow these basic styles and need to upgrade to a paid theme that better reflects their brand.